d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 x.size
 ```

-To change the shape of an `ndarray`
+To change the shape of an `ndarray` without altering
-without altering either the number of elements or their values,
+either the number of elements or their values,
 we can invoke the `reshape` function.
 For example, we can transform our `ndarray`, `x`,
-from a row vector with shape ($12$,) to a matrix of shape ($3$, $4$).
+from a row vector with shape ($12$,) to a matrix with shape ($3$, $4$).
-This new `ndarray` contains the exact same values, and
+This new `ndarray` contains the exact same values,
-treats such values as a matrix organized as $3$ rows and $4$ columns.
+but views them as a matrix organized as $3$ rows and $4$ columns.
-To reiterate, although the shape has changed, the elements in `x` have not.
+To reiterate, although the shape has changed,
-Consequently, the `size` remains the same.
+the elements in `x` have not.
+Note that the `size` is unaltered by reshaping.

 ```{.python .input  n=5}
 x = x.reshape(3, 4)
 x
 ```

-Reshaping by manually specifying each of the dimensions can sometimes get annoying.
+Reshaping by manually specifying every dimension is unnecessary.
-For instance, if our target shape is a matrix with shape (height, width),
+If our target shape is a matrix with shape (height, width),
-after we know the width, the height is given implicitly.
+then after we know the width, the height is given implicitly.
 Why should we have to perform the division ourselves?
 In the example above, to get a matrix with $3$ rows,
 we specified both that it should have $3$ rows and $4$ columns.